-PRACTICUM: Lab/SkillLab:1Credit(40hours) Clinical Project:40hours research, research process and statistics.
+PRACTICUM: Lab/SkillLab:1Credit(40hours) Clinical Project:40hours

+DESCRIPTION: The Course is designed to enable students to develop an understanding of basic concepts of research, research process and statistics.
 It is further, structured to conduct/ participate in need-based research studies in various settings and utilize the research findings to provide quality nursing care.
 The hours for practical will be utilized for conducting individual/group research project.